How to Sew a Messenger Bag (Easy!)

 How to Sew a Messenger Bag Video Tutorial

 The sewing video below shows you step-by-step how to sew your own messenger bag easily!
 Don't be worried if you've never made a large bag before because Mary Beth is going to explain everything you need to know.
+Simply click play on the video box below to watch.

 How to Sew a Messenger Bag (Easy!)